BarryDigby/barrydigby.github.io/Variant_Calling/pipeline.md

 ***

-*N.B* Both BQSR steps require the samtools reference index file `*.fai` and picards dictionary `*.dict` file to be present in the working directory.
+*N.B* Both BQSR steps require the samtools reference index file `*.fai` and picards dictionary `*.dict` file to be present in the reference genome directory.

 # 5. Germline Variant Calling {#germline_vc}
 Identify germline short variants (SNPs and INDELs) in an individual, or in a cohort.
 This tutorial is focused on a single sample germline variant calling analysis.
 Not to be confused with somatic variant calling which uses matched tumour - normal samples, requiring a different workflow.